jbjulien/teamfirst-values_sample/valeurs-principes.md

 When people are not yet convinced we want their success, we challenge them by adding a lot of context on why we are doing it.

-‍*Limit: We challenge only if it’s worth it.We refrain from challenging when it's a low impact decision.*
+‍*Limit: We challenge only if it’s worth it.
+We refrain from challenging when it's a low impact decision.*

 ### Bias to action
 We have a very high tempo, setting weekly and quarterly personal objectives and striving to deliver results as fast as possible.

 We prioritize assessing our appetite for external meeting requests, define the desired output before the meeting, and limit the duration to 40 minutes to maintain focus.